bluenote-1577/floria/README.md

 ## Introduction

-**flopp** is a software package for single individual haplotype phasing of polyploid organisms from long read sequencing. flopp is extremely fast, multithreaded, and written entirely in the rust programming language. flopp offers an order of magnitude speedup and better accuracies compared to current single individual sequencing based polyploid haplotype phasing algorithms.
+**flopp** is a software package for single individual haplotype phasing of polyploid organisms from long read sequencing. flopp is extremely fast, multithreaded, and written entirely in the rust programming language. flopp offers an order of magnitude speedup and better accuracies compared to other polyploid haplotype phasing algorithms.

 Given